Venafi/ecosystem-docs/docs/Developers/Design-Patterns/For-Ingress/0-intro-ingress.md

 #  Ingress

-**A native Kubernetes resource that manages external access to the services in a cluster.
+**Ingress is the term used for a native Kubernetes resource that manages external access to the services in a cluster.
-Ingress may provide load balancing, TLS termination and intelligent routing.**
+Ingress may provide load balancing, TLS termination, intelligent routing and API Gateway functionality.**

 cert-manager integrates with Ingress resources to fulfill their role in securing your Kubernetes clusters.
 {{tlspk}}, which provides first-class support for Ingress resources, includes an enterprise-hardened version of cert-manager and capabilities to support {{mids}} in the enterprise.